top of page

 • That the signature is authentic

-Many legal documents must be notarized to be enforceable or accepted.
+Many legal documents must be notarized to be accepted or enforceable.

 • Affidavits